JelleKUL/GeoSharpi/Documentation~/DocFx/articles/extending.md

 [System.Serializable]
 public class CustomNode : Node
 {
-    // regular fields can be set with the RDFUri attribute [RDFUri(prefix,uri,dataType)]
+    // Regular fields can be set with the RDFUri attribute [RDFUri(prefix,uri,dataType)]
     public var newVar;

-    // Prpoerties need to specify the field before they can be set with the RDFUri attribute [field: RDFUri(prefix,uri,dataType)]
+    // Properties need to specify the field before they can be set with the RDFUri attribute [field: RDFUri(prefix,uri,dataType)]
-    [field: SerializeField] //this also counts for making it show up in the inspector public var newVar {get; private set;};
+    [field: SerializeField] // this also counts for making it show up in the inspector public var newVar {get; private set;};

-    // The constructor can contain extra custom logic, but should use the base constructor. public CustomNode(string _graphPath = "", string _subject = "")
+    // The constructor can contain extra custom logic, but should use the base constructor public CustomNode(string _graphPath = "", string _subject = "")
     {
         CreateNode(_graphPath, _subject);